Movie Review: “Passengers”

-This was one of the more intriguing elements of this movie.
+This was one of the more intriguing elements of the movie.
 What would it be like to be all alone for the rest of your life?
 How would you cope with such a fate?
 These are questions that are explored in Passengers.
 This causes one of the characters to be faced with an impossible decision.
-I will not get into what that decision is, due to spoilers but I thought this moral issue was fascinating.
+I will not get into what that decision is, due to spoilers, but I thought this moral issue was fascinating.
 Should one act selflessly or selfishly?
 This is an easy question to answer out of context but given the situation our protagonists are in, it is easy to understand that after an entire year in such a tragic situation, a person’s morality would be tested.
-Although it was an intriguing concept, “the decision” was made about 30 minutes into the movie and that element of the storyline got fairly predictable after that.
+Although it was an intriguing concept, “the decision” was made about thirty minutes into the movie, and that element of the storyline got pretty predictable after that.

 Con: Predictable (-10pts)

 This movie's main problem was it's predictability.
 The first thirty or forty minutes were interesting because the filmmakers proposed a compelling moral issue.
 Unfortunately as soon as "the decision" was made, I was able to map out how the entire rest of the movie would go.
 I wish the writer(s) had taken more chances on Passengers.